 Executing this should open your default browser with a Jupyter running in it.

-From here let’s create a PySpark notebook.
+From here let’s create a new notebook.
 We start our notebook by loading kamu extension:

 %load_ext kamu